The U.S. Capitol Police has confirmed the “off-duty” death of one of its officers on Jan. 9.

 “But mostly I’m interested in reaching out to both of these families.
 These are people we saw every day, particularly Officer Liebengood, who was very much assigned to the Senate side of the building.
 And, you know, you have that loss.
 You have four other deaths of people who got involved in something that they absolutely should not have gotten involved in,” Blunt told CBS News on Jan.
 10.

-Meanwhile, a U.S. Air Force veteran, Ashli Babbitt, was shot and killed by a law enforcement officer amid the chaos.
+Meanwhile, a U.S. Air Force veteran, Ashley Babbitt (also spelt Ashli), was shot and killed by a law enforcement officer amid the chaos.

 The videos suggest a lack of communication between the officers, said Mark Lomax, who was executive director of the National Tactical Officers Association and is CEO of the consulting firm Lancer Cobbs.